Running Start & Transfer Students at UWB

 - Meet with a Pre-major advisor.
 As a Running Start or Transfer Student, you are probably used to navigating college on your own.
 However, bringing a lot of credits into UW Bothell can be complicated, so taking a moment to meet with a Pre-major advisor can help you plan for your school career.

-- Some helpful advising resources are: Pre-major advisors, Peer Advisors, and the many resources available in the Student Success Center (SSC).
+- Some helpful advising resources include Pre-major advisors, Peer Advisors, and the many resources available in the Student Success Center (SSC).

 - Make sure UW Bothell has the most recent transcripts from your previous community college and high school.